-So, what’s your next move?
+So, what’s your next move that will drive your business forward?

 It is estimated that 60% of accountants who make it through a tax season will leave their place of employment and move to another accounting firm just to do it all over again.